microsoft/TypeScript/doc/spec.md

 var c = x.c;  // Error, no property c in union type
 ```

-Note that ‘x.a’ has a union type because the type of ‘a’ is different in ‘A’ and ‘B’, whereas ‘x.b’ simply has type number because that is the type of ‘b’ in both ‘A’ and ‘B’.
-Also note that there is no property ‘x.c’ because only ‘A’ has a property ‘c’.
+Note that 'x.a' has a union type because the type of 'a' is different in 'A' and 'B', whereas 'x.b' simply has type number because that is the type of 'b' in both 'A' and 'B'.
+Also note that there is no property 'x.c' because only 'A' has a property 'c'.

 ### <a name="3.3.5"/>3.3.5 Function Types